 If your e-commerce business is filling custom shipping boxes with exceptional products, obviously you’re well on your way to securing a major portion of the market.
 But whether your company’s shipping service is only moving boxes from Los Angeles to San Francisco or whether you’re shipping crates across the country, some customers in your target demographic are sure to have a growing expectation of free or low-cost shipping.

-Because people aren’t taking those additional costs for granted anymore, it’s more important than ever to try to build the crating and into your overall price structure.
+Because people aren’t taking those additional costs for granted anymore, it’s more important than ever to try to build the crating and shipping services into your overall price structure.
 And of course, one way to do this is to check various carriers for the lowest price, both in terms of cost of moving boxes alone and in terms of the cost effectiveness of shipping multiple boxes and crates on individual trucks as part of a single order.